Project Support Grants

 About

-Project Support is designed to help organizations that are producing and/or presenting specific arts programs that engage audiences and participants.
-Organizations may apply for support for exemplary programs in any artistic discipline.
-Here are some examples of such programs:
+Project Support grants are designed to help organizations that produce or present specific arts programs with a strong emphasis on engaging audiences and participants of all ages.
+Organizations may apply for funding to support exemplary programs across any artistic discipline.
+Examples of such programs include:

 • A single exhibition, performance, or two to three related events, such as a reading series